lukaszkorecki/oreo/README.md

                                        :using [:db]}}))
 ```

-> [!NOTE]
-> I'm thinking of ways of addressing this.
+This is less desirable approach as it invalidates most of the benefits of using Oreo (and Aero).

-### I don't want to use records and protocols, they smell like Java
+### I don't want to use records and protocols, they smell like Java ☕️

 That's not really my or Oreo's problem, but here's what you can do: